Three Orphan Kittens: Censorship

 The original version of Three Orphan Kittens contains a scene in which the black kitten encounters a doll that, when flipped by the kitten, becomes a stereotypical African-American girl, which shouts "Mammy!" (a recycled voice clip from Santa's Workshop).
-In the 1950s and 1960s, when Disney began editing their cartoons before they were broadcast on television, the scene was removed from the film.
+At the time, this was a pretty common gag not only cartoons, but in live action features too.
+Nevertheless, during the 1950s and 1960s, when Disney began editing their cartoons before they were broadcast on television, the scene was removed from the film.
 The film appears uncensored on the 2006 DVD More Silly Symphonies, where it is placed in a section entitled "From the Vault" along with other cartoons featuring stereotypes, which is prefaced with an introduction by Leonard Maltin.

+The film also contains a stereotypical African-American maid called Mammy Twoshoes.
+Although the character has not been removed in all of its previous releases since 1935, it's one of the main reasons (along with the black doll gag) why Three Orphan Kittens, probably won't be expecting any future home video, or theatrical releases.

 Reception

 The Film Daily (Oct 31, 1935): "Looks as if Walt Disney has hit on something as entrancing as his three little pigs in these three kittens...
 The three cute kittens will prove a wow — especially in that sequence where they go to bat with the automatic playing piano and come off second best.
 That piece of business is a laugh riot."

 National Exhibitor (Nov 20, 1935): "The three kittens come in out of the snow storm, upset household, exploring in the kitchen and parlor, spilling pies, smashing furniture.
 Excellent color and appealing characterizations of kittens mark this.
 Excellent."

 Boxoffice (Dec 7, 1935): "Walt Disney's latest Silly Symphony promises to attract the popularity of his Three Little Pigs, certainly one of finest cartoon subjects ever produced.
 The kittens of the title role are just as cute as the little porkies of the previous short, while their adventures are so delightfully amusing that the patrons will exit from the theatre singing its praises...
 [The player-piano] proves to be the picture's high spot and will keep audiences in a riot of laughter.
 Color work is again excellent, short is ideal for youngsters, perfect for adults, and will fit into any bill, any time, any where."